 RadioShack is offering the phone at the same $199.99 price as T-Mobile (when opening a new account or upgrading your line), but without the pesky mail-in rebate.

 That isn’t enough to sway you?
 Well, then you’ll want to get your pre-order in before July 18 – in addition to free shipping, everyone who does gets a no-strings-attached $50 RadioShack gift card.
-For anyone planning to buy some accessories for the phone, RadioShack has basically taken $50 off of your bill.
 Read More

 Samsung’s plan for

 world smartphone domination seems to be going smoothly.
 After the news that their Galaxy S would be launching on all major US carriers (as well as US Cellular), it has just been announced that the phone will also be launching on Bell, Canada’s second-largest cell phone carrier, as the Samsung Galaxy S Vibrant (just Samsung Vibrant wasn't enough, eh buddies?).

 The specs are, of course, similar to the Galaxy S models that have already been announced for US carriers: